langchain-ai/langgraph/README.md

 - **Streaming Support**: Stream outputs as they are produced by each node (including token streaming).
 - **Integration with LangChain**: LangGraph integrates seamlessly with [LangChain](https://github.com/langchain-ai/langchain/) and [LangSmith](https://docs.smith.langchain.com/) (but does not require them).

+### LangGraph Platform

+LangGraph Platform is a commercial solution for deploying agentic applications to production, built on the open-source LangGraph framework.

 ## Installation